adzialocha/osc-js/README.md

 osc-js
 ======

 osc-js is an [Open Sound Control](http://opensoundcontrol.org/) library for all your JavaScript applications (UMD module for Node, Browser etc.) with address pattern matching and timetag handling.
-Sends messages via *udp*, *WebSocket* or both (bridge mode) and offers a highly customizable Plugin API for your own network solutions.
+Sends messages via *UDP*, *WebSocket* or both (bridge mode) and offers a highly customizable Plugin API for your own network solutions.

 ## Features

 - UMD Module running in node or your browser (without dependencies)
 - simple interface
-- built-in udp, WebSocket support as plugins
+- built-in *UDP*, *WebSocket* networking support as plugins
-- special bridge plugin for easy communication between udp- and WebSocket clients
+- special bridge plugin for easy communication between *UDP*- and *WebSocket* clients
 - Plugin API for your own custom networking solutions
 - Featuring all [OSC 1.0 specifications](http://opensoundcontrol.org/spec-1_0)
 - OSC Address pattern matching